Home

 b) The courses taken in NI status are counted in the course load of the student in the semester concerned.

-c) Up to 2 courses at most may be taken in NI status in a semester.
+c) Up to two courses may be taken in NI status in a semester.

-d) The status of courses taken as NI may not be changed upon the elapse of the registration period for the related semester.
+d) The status of courses taken as NI may not be changed upon the expiration of the registration period for the related semester.

-e) The status of courses not taken in NI status may not be changed to NI upon the elapse of the registration period for the semester concerned.
+e) The status of courses not taken in NI status may not be changed to NI upon the expiration of the registration period for the semester concerned.

 f) The courses taken in NI status may be repeated only once in NI status.